 - Jerk with a Heart of Gold: Essentially this.
 She's genuinely interested in helping people, and willingly took on Chopper as a student when Hiriluk (whom she otherwise regarded as a quack) died.
 She cries when he leaves (in between chucking battleaxes at him) and is pleased to know he's doing well when he gets a wanted poster (though she hopes the 50 Beli is a mistake)

 - She uses dissection blades as her main weapon, when she's not busy breaking stone walls by kicking them hard.

 - Or when she's not throwing an army's worth of medieval weaponry at you.

 - Long Lived: She's over a hundred years old.

 - Never Mess with Granny: She may be an old woman but that doesn't stop her from going medieval on your ass if you piss her off.

 - Non Action Girl: During the fight against Wapol's goons she states that she'll take part to the fight only if they need her help.

 - Ms. Exposition: Subverted.
 She was the first person in the series to mention the mysterious "Will of D", but she never elaborated it.

-- Older than They Look: She's actually 139 years old.
+- Older Than They Look: She's actually 139 years young.